Birthgap — global fertility and the timing of parenthood

 Global average (2024): 62.4%

-In 2024, the total maternal rate (TMR) in Japan stands at 54.9%, showing a slight decrease of 1.7 percentage points from 2023.
-The TMR has been on a downward trend over the last five years, with an average of 58.9% from 2020 to 2024.
-When compared to the 1970s average of 86.9%, the current rate is approximately 32.0 percentage points lower.
-This level places Japan among the countries with the lowest TMR worldwide, ranking 32nd out of 38.
+In 2024, the total maternal rate (TMR) in Japan stands at 54.9%, showing a slight decrease of 1.7 percentage points compared to 2023.
+The TMR has been on a downward trend over the last five years, with the average from 2020 to 2024 at 58.9%.
+This marks a significant decline from the 1970s average of 86.9%, lower by approximately 32.0 percentage points.
+Among 38 countries globally, Japan ranks 32nd, reflecting one of the lowest TMR levels worldwide.

 Total Maternal Rate (TMR) over the decades